prittt/GRAPHGEN/README.md

 <!--MAIN-DATA-BEGIN-->

 <p align="justify">
-GRAPHGEN is a general open-source framework for optimizing algorithms that can be modeled with decision tables, such as Connected Components Labeling, Thinning, Chain Code (Contour Tracing), and Morphological operators.
-Generally, all image processing algorithms where the output value for each pixel is a function of the pixel itself and some of its neighbors can be defined in such a way.
-The framework allows to automatically apply many different optimization strategies to a given problem, taking as input its definition in terms of <em>conditions</em> to be checked and <em>actions</em> to be performed, and directly produces the C++ code including those optimizations as output.
+GRAPHGEN is an open-source framework for optimizing algorithms that can be modeled with decision tables, such as Connected Components Labeling, Thinning (Skeletonization), Chain-Code (Contour Tracing), and Morphological Operators.
+The framework allows to automatically apply many different optimization strategies to a given problem, taking as input its definition in terms of <em>conditions</em> to be checked and <em>actions</em> to be performed, and directly producing the C++ code including those optimizations as output.
 </p>

 In short, GRAPHGEN is able to: